MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Return Value

-The allocator used by the deque.
+The allocator used by the `deque`.

 ### Remarks